Company Back Story

 In 1858, entrepreneur Richard Esterbrook established the “Esterbrook Pen Company” in Camden, NJ, which would become one of the biggest and most beloved pen makers in the world.
 The company started out producing dip pens before concentrating on fountain pens in 1932.
 At its height, Esterbrook was the largest pen manufacturer in the United States, employing 600 workers, producing 216,000,000 pens a year.

-Esterbrook’s most popular and best selling pens were the J series.
-Of which, the double jeweled models came out around 1948, expanding in the 1950’s with the Pastels.
-First generation pastels have double black jewels while subsequent models came with matching colored jewels.
-The Pastels are very “of that era” 1950’s.
+Esterbrook’s most popular and best-selling pens were the J series.
+Of which, the double jeweled models came out around 1948, expanding in the 1950s with the Pastels.
+First-generation pastels have double black jewels while subsequent models came with matching colored jewels.
+The Pastels are very “of that era” 1950s.
 They are shorter than the Esterbrook J, and came in solid pastel colors.
 The pens were marketed primarily to women as purse pens.

 I bought this pen in part as an impulse buy because the dog had just eaten my first Pastel.
-Though I acted on impulse, I did exercise good judgement focusing on the quality of the pen.
+Though I acted on impulse, I did exercise good judgment focusing on the quality of the pen.
 That being said, this pen is in exceptional condition, yes I’d go so far as call it cherry much like the one the dog ate.
-The pen has no tooth marks, scratches nor is the barrel discolored by sunlight.
+The pen has no tooth marks, or scratches nor is the barrel discolored by sunlight.

 To my surprise, while cleaning the nib and preparing to remove the section I learned that the last ink used in the pen was green, image that.
 Another interesting surprise came about when I was removing the old ink sac.
 A large portion with “Esterbroo”k printed on the side came out.
 I guess this is the original sac.

 Since the pen was in great shape, remember no tooth marks or major scratches, a light cleaning was all that was needed.
 I installed a new #16 ink sac and we are back in business.
 Looking good don’t you think?